jaimebunay/fundamental_analysis_using_ratios/README.md

                 Current ratio = Current Assets / Current Liabilities

 * *Quick Ratio:* Measures the company's ability to cover short term obligations.
-Unlike current ratio, quick ratio does not take inventory into cosideration as part of the current assets because, in theory, inventory can take a long time to convert into cash.
+Unlike current ratio, quick ratio does not take inventory into consideration as part of the current assets because, in theory, inventory can take a long time to convert into cash.

                 Quick ratio = (Current Assets - Inventory) / Current Liabilities